ckeditor/ckeditor4/tests/plugins/tab/manual/tabpreserveundostep.md

-@bender-tags: 4.20.1, bug, 4829
+@bender-tags: 4.21.0, bug, 4829
 @bender-ui: collapsed
-@bender-ckeditor-plugins: wysiwygarea, toolbar, tab, table, undo, floatingspace
+@bender-ckeditor-plugins: wysiwygarea, toolbar, tab, table, undo, floatingspace, sourcearea, basicstyles

-1. Create a standard table.
-2. Write some text in a single cell.
-3. Jump to the next cell by using `Tab` key.
-4. Repeat step 2.
-5. Use `undo` button.

-**Expected** Text from the last modified cell was removed.
-There is undo step for each cell.

-**Unexpected** There is a single undo step that reverses the entire input from the table.

-6. Repeat above steps for each editor.
+**Note**: If you change the selection when adding text to the table cells, the undo/redo steps may work differently due to updating selection snapshots.

+1. Fill all empty cells in the table with some text.
+2. Press undo button at the end of the undo stack.

+**Expected**: Text from each cell separately is undone in the reverse order of adding a text.

+3. Press the redo button at the end of the redo stack.

+**Expected**: Text from each cell separately is redone back to the original state.